 2. Understand Your LinkedIn Audience

 The only way to position your LinkedIn content well is to really know your audience.
 For example, is there a certain industry or role that should be targeted?
 Are the topics you’ll cover simple or more advanced?
 LinkedIn Audience analytics can help you answer these questions to guide your content creation process.
 You can find these insights by navigating to your LinkedIn company page and selecting Followers from the Analytics drop-down.
+Consumers look for understanding, not just promotional material.
+Direct client insights may be obtained using tools like automated A/B testing, conversion monitoring for LinkedIn Ads, and LinkedIn Event hosting.
 You can even create polls as a form of market research, to hear directly from your audience in order to improve LinkedIn strategy for law firms.

 3. Produce Long-form Written Content